-The head of the federation representing Saudi businesses announced that shops, restaurants and other enterprises would be allowed to remain open during prayer time — another major development in a country where businesses, for decades, have closed five times a day.
+On a positive note, the head of the federation representing Saudi businesses announced that shops, restaurants, and other enterprises can now remain open during prayer times.
+This is a significant development in a country where businesses have closed five times a day for decades.

-That said, Mohammed is rewriting the longtime power-sharing arrangement between the ruling family and the clerical establishment — a partnership that created the kingdom.
+This crackdown on dissent is seen as an attempt by Crown Prince Mohammed bin Salman to rewrite the power-sharing arrangement between the ruling family and the clerical establishment, which created the kingdom.